WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 4. Finally, you’ve guessed it, click Update.

-Again, to bulk disable comments on all pages, navigate to Pages > All Pages and following the same process.
+To bulk disable comments on all pages, navigate to Pages > All Pages and following the same process.

 Disable All Comments On A Particular Page